Neil Funk: Other activities

-Funk was featured as the play-by-play announcer for the 1996 Midway Games arcade game NBA Hangtime.
+Funk was featured as the play-by-play announcer for the 1996 Midway Games arcade game NBA Hangtime, in place of Midway's usual sports announcer Tim Kitzrow.
 Among many NBA players of the time and members of the game's development team, Funk is accessible as a hidden character by using the name NFUNK along with pin 0101.

 Personal life

 Funk is married to his wife Renee and has one son named William.
 He currently lives in Chicago.